 Once each in the fall and spring the Society hosts outings to historic places.
-This April, members and friends are invited to join us on our Spring OUTING to
+This November, members and friends are invited to join us on our FALL OUTING.

 Come along and bring your friends!

 Please register for this trip by downloading the form and mail it to the Historical Society by Monday, October 26, 2020.